-- 5.51 Scrutiny Members will be aware that The UK has been experiencing a cost of living crisis since late 2021, caused predominantly by high inflation outstripping wage and benefit increases, which has been further exacerbated by recent tax increases, resulting in the fall in disposable incomes.
+- 5.51 Members will be aware that the UK has been experiencing a cost of living crisis since late 2021, caused predominantly by high inflation outstripping wage and benefit increases, which has been further exacerbated by recent tax increases, resulting in the fall in disposable incomes.
 This crisis is acutely affecting our communities and the need for targeted additional Council support is paramount.
 A separate report was presented to Cabinet on 26th September which set out our current position and presented a proposed package of additional support in order to guide and help our communities through these difficult financial conditions.
-The report also highlights that the corporate Cost of Living package of support, will be led by a recently appointed Cost of Living Co-ordinator.
-This report is scheduled to be considered by Council on 4th October 2022. - 5.52 The cost of living crisis is also affecting all of our employees financially in one way or another, leading to some making choices to stop working or to reduce their hours, which is impacting on recruitment and retention, which is already proving to be a significant challenge. - 5.53 The Council is naturally being asked by the Trade Unions to offer support to employees.
-The Council is looking at possible options but have to take account of national conditions of service and pay negotiating bodies, financial regulations and work being considered by national committees. - 5.54 The Corporate Director Social Services and Housing is leading on the cost of living crisis for residents and employees and together with the Head of People Services is consulting with the Trade Unions with regard to the latter.
+The report also highlights that the corporate Cost of Living package of support, will be led by a recently appointed Cost of Living Co-ordinator. - 5.52 The cost of living crisis is also affecting all of our employees financially in one way or another, leading to some making choices to stop working or to reduce their hours, which is impacting on recruitment and retention, which is already proving to be a significant challenge.
+The Council is naturally being asked by the Trade Unions to offer support to employees. - 5.53 Since this report was first considered by Policy and Resources Scrutiny Committee in September, Cabinet have agreed to support the introduction of the Foundation Living Wage with effect from September 22nd 2022, some six months earlier than required.
+Cabinet have also agreed to introduce the 'Joint Protocol Mileage Rates in Local Authorities in Wales' with effect from 25th September 2022, to provide a temporary increase in mileage reimbursements costs in the short term to address current market volatility in fuel rates The 2022/23 pay award will also now be introduced in time for the November and December payrolls where agreed by the national bodies - 5.54 The Corporate Director Social Services and Housing is leading on the cost of living crisis for residents and employees and together with the Head of People Services is consulting with the Trade Unions with regard to the latter.